damodhar1983/cbatechtest/README.md

-**cbatechtest**
+#cbatechtest

+#Project Title:
-Project Title:  cbatechtest
+cbatechtest

-Framework , tools and coding language used.
+#Framework , tools and coding language used.
 Programming Language :Java

+#Framework :
-Framework :BDD Framework ,Data Driven
+BDD Framework ,Data Driven

-Automation tool : Selenium
+#Automation tool :
+Selenium

+#Build tool:
-Build tool: Maven
+Maven

 Getting Started:
 These instructions will get you a copy of the project up and running on your local machine .